 I know you love field trips!
 And I know the kids do, for sure.
 Here's the thing.
 When your class is gone on a field trip and you are missing my class, I totally get it.
 I try to reschedule those missed classes when I can, but it doesn't always fit with my schedule.
 Sometimes you just miss your special.

 So, what is my point?

 Let's just say you go on a short trip and return to school, with say, ten minutes left of my scheduled time with your class.
 No, it is not alright to deliver them to my door for a ten-minute class.
 It is disrespectful to me and my time and any lesson I might wish to have with them.
 Please don't do this to me!

 This happens occasionally.
 Students misbehave in their regular classroom and since a special is "fun" the attendance is withheld as a punishment.
 Wow.

 No, it doesn’t and it makes me think my class is so unimportant that it is considered only fluff and fun and can be missed easily.
 And, quite frankly, it makes the kids think that, too.

-So, there you have it, teacher friends.
+So, there you have it, my teacher friends.
 You may agree with me completely or totally disagree.
 I have walked both paths, as a regular classroom teacher and a specialist.
 I understand both sides and I hope I have given you some of the other side to think about.